bjhammack/predict-at-bat-outcome/README.md

 | Batch Sizes   | 1,000              |

 ### Training
-After training for 300 epochs,
+After training for 300 epochs, the model showed measured improvements over v2.0, albeit on a small scale.
+The majority of improvements happened early, making the difference of adding 200 additional epochs negligible.

 | Loss | Accuracy |
 |:----:|:--------:|